 Genprex (NASDAQ: GNPX) could become one of the leaders in NSCLC market with its innovative approach to “personalized” medicine.
 The company is looking to change the industry and improve outcomes with cutting-edge gene therapy.
 Genprex is a newly listed publicly traded company as of March 29th, 2018 and could witness increased interest from investors and Wall Street as more investors become familiar with the company.

 GENERAL NOTICE AND DISCLAIMER – PLEASE READ CAREFULLY.
 We are engaged in the business of marketing and advertising companies for monetary compensation.
 All content in our releases is for informational purposes only and should not be construed as an offer or solicitation of an offer to buy or sell securities.
 Neither the information presented nor any statement or expression of opinion, or any other matter herein, directly or indirectly constitutes a solicitation of the purchase or sale of any securities.
 Owners and operators have been compensated forty five thousand dollars cash via bank wire, earned upon receipt, for the distribution of our opinions and publicly available information for GNPX by World Wide Holdings on 4/10/18.
 Owners and operators have been compensated forty five thousand dollars cash via bank wire, earned upon receipt, for the distribution of our opinions and publicly available information for GNPX by World Wide Holdings on 5/1/18.
 Owners and operators have been compensated forty thousand dollars cash via bank wire, earned upon receipt, for the distribution of our opinions and publicly available information for GNPX by World Wide Holdings on 5/29/18.
+Owners and operators have been compensated thirty five thousand dollars cash via bank wire, earned upon receipt, for the distribution of our opinions and publicly available information for GNPX by World Wide Holdings on 7/23/18.
 By your subscription to our profiles, the viewing of this profile and/or use of our website, you have agreed and acknowledged the terms of our full disclaimer which can be read at any time at www.SmallCapStocks.com/Disclaimer.